sierrahotel777/220701251-CS19442-SE-Lab/README.md

 ---

 ### Project Overview
-The primary objective of the **CO PO Attainment** Software is to facilitate the systematic assessment and measurement of Course Outcomes (COs) and Program Outcomes (POs) in an educational institution.
-This software aims to streamline the process of data entry, evaluation, and reporting to ensure continuous improvement in the quality of education.
+In the pursuit of ensuring continuous improvement in the quality of education offered by our college, there is a need to systematically assess and measure the attainment of Course Outcomes (COs) and Program Outcomes (POs).
+This software allows administrators to manually enter data and utilize a set of performance evaluation criteria to quantitatively assess COs for each PO and Program Specific Outcomes (PSOs).
+A visual graph is displayed to compare the attainments for each PO and PSO.

 ---